Wall Street Analyst Reiterated Tesla Inc [TSLA]. What else is Wall St. saying

 Deutsche Bank have made an estimate for Tesla Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 27, 2023.

-Tesla Inc [TSLA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.61.
-With this latest performance, TSLA shares dropped by -9.03% in over the last four-week period, additionally plugging by 35.74% over the last 6 months – not to mention a rise of 15.60% in the past year of trading.
+Tesla Inc [TSLA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.58.
+With this latest performance, TSLA shares dropped by -17.09% in over the last four-week period, additionally plugging by 28.42% over the last 6 months – not to mention a drop of -4.53% in the past year of trading.

 The top three institutional holders of TSLA stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2579%.
 BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $201.66 billion in TSLA stocks shares; and BERKSHIRE HATHAWAY INC, currently with $177.59 billion in TSLA stock with ownership which is approximately 5.7994%.